williamchenghu/FSO2021-bloglist-frontend/README.md

 Separate the form for creating a new blog into its own component (if you have not already done so), and move all the states required for creating a new blog to this component.

 The component must work like the _NoteForm_ component from the [material](https://fullstackopen.com/en/part5/props_children_and_proptypes) of this part.

+### Step 7

+Let's add a button to each blog, which controls whether all of the details about the blog are shown or not.

+Full details of the blog open when the button is clicked.

+And the details are hidden when the button is clicked again.

+At this point the _like_ button does not need to do anything.

+The application has a bit of additional CSS to improve its appearance.

+It is easy to add styles to the application as shown in part 2 using [inline](https://fullstackopen.com/en/part2/adding_styles_to_react_app#inline-styles) styles

+**NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the _Togglable_ component, the component can not be used directly to achieve the desired behavior.
+The easiest solution will be to add state to the blog post that controls the displayed form of the blog post.